 Yannick Nézet-Séguin - Biography

-Yannick studied piano, conducting, composition, and chamber music at the Conservatoire de musique du Québec in Montreal and choral conducting at the Westminster Choir College in Princeton, New Jersey before going on to study with renowned conductors, most notably the Italian maestro Carlo Maria Giulini.
+Yannick studied piano, conducting, composition, and chamber music at the Conservatoire de musique du Québec in his native Montreal and choral conducting at the Westminster Choir College in Princeton, New Jersey before going on to study with renowned conductors, most notably the Italian maestro Carlo Maria Giulini.
 By the time he made his European debut in 2004 he had already founded his own professional orchestra and vocal ensemble, La Chapelle de Montréal, going on to conduct all the major ensembles in Canada.

 Nézet-Séguin is equally at home on the concert platform and in the opera pit.
-He made his debut at the Salzburg Festival in 2008 with a new production of Roméo et Juliette, returning to the city for the 2010 Mozartwoche, for Don Giovanni at the 2010 and 2011 summer festivals, for concerts with the Vienna Philharmonic in 2015 and for Haydn’s Die Schöpfung with the Chamber Orchestra of Europe in 2016 and two appearances with the Symphonieorchester des Bayerischen Rundfunks at the 2019 summer festival.
-He made his debut at the Teatro alla Scala in 2011, has also conducted at the Royal Opera House, Covent Garden, the Vienna Staatsoper and Netherlands Opera, and has established a highly successful Mozart opera series at the Baden-Baden Festspielhaus with the COE.
+He made his debut at the Salzburg Festival in 2008 with a new production of Roméo et Juliette, returning to the city for the 2010 Mozartwoche, Don Giovanni at the 2010 and 2011 summer festivals, concerts with the Vienna Philharmonic in 2015, Haydn’s Die Schöpfung with the Chamber Orchestra of Europe in 2016 and two appearances with the Symphonieorchester des Bayerischen Rundfunks at the 2019 summer festival.
+He made his debut at the Teatro alla Scala in 2011, has also conducted at the Royal Opera House, Covent Garden, the Vienna Staatsoper and Netherlands Opera, and has helped lead a highly successful Mozart cycle at the Baden-Baden Festspielhaus with the COE.
 Previously Chorus Master, Assistant Conductor and Music Adviser at Opéra de Montréal, during his time there he led productions of L’incoronazione di Poppea, Il barbiere di Siviglia, Così fan tutte, Pelléas et Mélisande, L’elisir d’amore, Wozzeck, Madama Butterfly, Salome and Elektra.

 Nézet-Séguin’s debut orchestral recordings with Deutsche Grammophon were released in September 2013.
-In the first he conducted the Philadelphia Orchestra in its first studio album with a major label since a recording with DG in 1997.
+In the first he conducted the Philadelphia Orchestra in its first studio album release for a major label since a recording with DG in 1997.
 It featured Stravinsky’s The Rite of Spring and Stokowski transcriptions of music by Bach and Stravinsky.
-The second recording, with the Rotterdam Philharmonic Orchestra, offered Tchaikovsky’s heartfelt Pathétique Symphony and selected Romances from opp.
-6 & 73, in which he accompanies Lisa Batiashvili at the piano.
-His Deutsche Grammophon recording of the complete Schumann symphonies with the Chamber Orchestra of Europe was released in 2014, as was Gounod’s Faust with Jonas Kaufmann and the Orchestra & Chorus of The Metropolitan Opera on Decca.
-August 2015 saw DG’s release of an album of Rachmaninov Variations with pianist Daniil Trifonov and the Philadelphia Orchestra.
-Nézet-Séguin recently joined forces again with the COE to record the complete Mendelssohn symphonies at the Philharmonie de Paris – a 3‑CD set scheduled for release in June 2017.
+The second recording, with the Rotterdam Philharmonic, offered Tchaikovsky’s Pathétique Symphony and selected Romances from opp.
+6 & 73, in which Nézet-Séguin accompanies Lisa Batiashvili at the piano.
+His recording of the complete Schumann symphonies with the Chamber Orchestra of Europe was released in 2014, while August 2015 saw the release of an album of Rachmaninov Variations with Daniil Trifonov and the Philadelphia Orchestra.
+Nézet-Séguin then joined forces again with the COE to record the complete Mendelssohn symphonies – a 3‑CD set released in June 2017.
 Duets, recorded with Rolando Villazón, Ildar Abdrazakov and the Orchestre Métropolitain de Montréal, was issued three months later.